John Hughes's unrealized projects: The History of Ohio from the Beginning of Time to the End of the Universe

+National Lampoon's The Joy of Sex: A Dirty Love Story

+The Joy of Sex: A Dirty Love Story was initially set to be Penny Marshall's directorial debut and Hughes' first produced script, which consisted of several unrelated vignettes.
+However, as a result of the death of star John Belushi in 1982, Hughes' script was not used for the final film.
+It would eventually see release in 1983, titled Joy of Sex, but without the involvement of Marshall either.

+Dallas Debs

+In 1983, Hughes wrote a script titled Dallas Debs, a satire on Texas debutantes, which was due to enter production in spring 1984 through Aaron Spelling Productions, but nothing came of it.

+Fallen Angel

+In June 1984, Hughes finished the first draft of an original screenplay titled Fallen Angel.
+It is unclear whether Hughes had intended on directing the project as well.

 The New Kid

 During the 1980s, Hughes wrote a script titled The New Kid, and it was based on his experiences growing up.
-According to Kirk Honeycutt, the story was "about a teenager's experiences in a new high school in Arizona".
+According to Kirk Honeycutt, author of John Hughes: A Life in Film, the story was "about a teenager's experiences in a new high school in Arizona."
 When Hughes offered Howard Deutch the choice to direct either The New Kid or Pretty in Pink (1986), Deutch chose to direct the latter film.

 The Last Good Year

-Anthony Michael Hall claims that during the making of The Breakfast Club (1985), Hughes had an idea for a movie which he titled The Last Good Year: "At one point when we were doing The Breakfast Club, John had an idea for a movie called The Last Good Year.
-It was something that he pitched to me as something he wanted to do with me, about the last good year being 1962, before the Beatles’ invasion.
+Anthony Michael Hall claimed that during the making of The Breakfast Club (1985), Hughes had an idea for a film which he titled The Last Good Year:

+"At one point when we were doing The Breakfast Club, John had an idea for a movie called The Last Good Year.
+It was something that he pitched to me as something he wanted to do with me, about the last good year being 1962, before the Beatles invasion.
 Maybe it was a sarcastic title.
 The idea was, I think, that the cultural shift was significant to him—the crossover in time from Pat Boone America to Beatles America.
 He didn't have too many of the story elements worked out, but, man, did he have a mix tape put together."

 Lovecats

-Molly Ringwald claims that after he finished The Breakfast Club, Hughes had written a script based on The Cure song, "The Lovecats".
+Molly Ringwald claimed that after he finished The Breakfast Club (1985), Hughes had written a script based on The Cure song, "The Love Cats."